multiphysicsrice/streed_data/README.md

 All text files are formatted in the same way: each contain two (2) header lines that can be skipped upon import and plotted variables are along the columns.
 The second header line labels the variables.
 Labels are numbered with c/Python-style indices for convenience (i.e. 0., 1., 2...).
 The x-variable is always the first column.

 # Contact
-As of March 2025, questions regarding experimental data can be sent to the experimental lead at amm40@rice.edu.
+As of May 2025, questions regarding experimental data can be sent to the experimental lead at amm40@rice.edu.
 Questions regarding simulation data can be sent to the simulation lead at ws33@rice.edu.
 The corresponding author is at aa80@rice.edu.